joseflegal/dev-test.joseflegal.com/README.md

 2. **e2e frontend testing:** Using [Cypress](https://www.cypress.io/)(or a tool of your preference) test form submission on the QA page.
 3. **Extra credit:** Using [Lighthouse](https://developers.google.com/web/tools/lighthouse) run an audit of the QA page and document your performance and acesebility findings.

 When done, save required files in the `tests/` folder and add instructions to the `README.md` 📝.
+ - Be sure and include as much information as you can about how you are testing and what future tools improvements you might add going forward.

 ## Getting the project running